Basil Rodzianko: Early life

 He was born on May 22, 1915, in the family estate of Otrada, which was located near the village of Popasnoye in Novomoskovsky Uyezd, Yekaterinoslav Governorate.
 His father, Mikhail Rodzianko (1884–1956), was a graduate of Moscow University, while his grandfather, Mikhail Rodzianko, was chairman of the 3rd and 4th State Duma of the Russian Empire.
 This relationship played an extremely important role in the fate of the future Bishop Basil.
 Vladimir's mother is Elizaveta Rodzianko, born Baroness Meyendorff (1883–1985).
 Protopresbyter John Meyendorff was his second cousin on his mother's side.

 In 1920, Rodziankos were forced to leave Russia and settle in the Kingdom of Serbs, Croats and Slovenes, first in Pančevo, then in Beodra (now Novo Miloševo, Vojvodina), where his grandfather died.
-In 1925-1933 Vladimir studied at the 1st Russian-Serbian Classical Gymnasium in Belgrade; he enjoyed the special patronage of Metropolitan Anthony (Khrapovitsky), with whom he was distantly related.
+In 1925 to 1933 Vladimir studied at the 1st Russian-Serbian Classical Gymnasium in Belgrade; he enjoyed the special patronage of Metropolitan Anthony (Khrapovitsky), with whom he was distantly related.
 In 1926, he met hieromonk John (Maximovich), who had a huge spiritual influence on him.
-In 1933-1937 he studied at the Faculty of Theology of the University of Belgrade and graduated with the degree of Candidate of Theology.
+In 1933 to 1937 he studied at the Faculty of Theology of the University of Belgrade and graduated with a PhD in Theology.
 At that time, he and his family members were being cared for by priests who were under the jurisdiction of Russian Orthodox Church Outside of Russia.
 In August 1937, after completing his education at the Faculty of theology, he married Maria Kolyubaeva, the daughter of a priest who managed to leave the USSR illegally with his family.